pzingg/absinthe_apollo_sockets/examples/apollo_cowboy/README.md

 Two options can be set through environment variables:

+`PORT` will set the port that cowboy listens on.
+  The default is 8080.

+`APOLLO_SOCKET_PATH` will set the path (under "socket/") for the websocket that handles the GraphQL queries, mutations and subscriptions.
+The default is "websocket", meaning that you would connect using the url:

+  ws://localhost:8080/socket/websocket

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc) and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can be found at [https://hexdocs.pm/apollo_cowboy](https://hexdocs.pm/apollo_cowboy).